Make the change. You won’t regret it.

 How do you know the difference between a task, approval or action in a mess of conversation and noise?

-You hope that someone actually looked at the flowchart.
-Mapping a process is not the same as running a process.
+Mapping a process is not the same as running it.

 Great to map a visual.
 Useless in real-life.